Introduction to Spring Tide

 The various causes of the occurrence of perigean spring tide are given below:

-When the Perigean Spring Tide combined with the seasonal changes in the tide, the sea level may cause little coastal flooding in some low lying areas.
+When the Perigean Spring Tide combines with the seasonal changes in the tide, the sea level may cause little coastal flooding in some low lying areas.

 It is referred to as high tide flooding and nuisance flooding.